Supporting Your Success

 Each Class/Cohort of Students

 Developing community is at the heart of FNU, and admitting students into small cohorts allows students to connect with their classmates from day one.
 Your peers know what you're going through, so turn to each other for needed support and well-deserved celebration.

-Students with diagnosed documented disabilities may request reasonable accommodations in Compliance with the Americans with Disabilities Acts.
+Students with diagnosed documented disabilities may request reasonable accommodations in compliance with the Americans with Disabilities Acts.
 Students requesting accommodations must self-identify and work with the university's ADA Coordinator to develop an appropriate plan for support.
-The ADA Coordinator is Abby McCarthy, Director of Student Retention and Records, (859) 251-4580, firstname.lastname@example.org.
+The FNU ADA Coordinator is Amy Holt, Learning Support Coordinator, (859) 251-4667, email@example.com.
 Please refer to the most recent Catalog for further information (see: Academic and General School Policies / Americans with Disabilities Act (ADA) and Section 504 Policy).
 Anyone wishing to begin the process may choose to have their provider complete the FNU Documentation of Disability form (also found under Student Links -> Registrar's Office).

 Learning Plans, Performance Plans, and Course Success Plans

 Occasionally some students stumble at some point during their time at Frontier.
 Unfortunately, some students will fail a course, encroach on plagiarism by improperly citing a source, or experience communication issues with faculty or administrators.
 In these instances, your faculty or advisor may engage you in a learning plan, performance plan, and/or course success plan.
 These plans are designed to promote self-reflection on the behavior that brought you to this place and to think about steps you can take to ensure future success.
 These plans are not designed to be punitive, but rather excellent conversation starters that will prompt intervention at different points in the term to support you when you need it most.